connornishijima/Pixie/README.md

 **[Library Documentation & Usage](https://connornishijima.github.io/Pixie/extras/documentation.html)**

+We also have a **[Getting Started Guide](https://github.com/connornishijima/Pixie/blob/master/getting_started.md)** to help you get set up for the very first time!

 ## Hardware Documentation

 Pixie has a comprehensive hardware datasheet (including internal firmware documentation and package dimensions for mounting) available here: